gubaojian/DuktapeJava/README.md

 ### DuktapeJava
-A Java wrapper for duktape javascript engine on android platform, which is tiny small 200-300KB. you can use any java class by just small engine 200-300kb so and 1000 line java code, give you endless power integrating  javascript with java.
+A Java jni wrapper for duktape javascript engine on android platform, which is tiny small 200-300KB. you can use any java method in javascript by just small engine 200-300kb so and 1000 line java code, give you endless power integrating  javascript with java.

 ### Get start

-new DuktapeEngnine instance and init
+new DuktapeEngnine instance then init it.

     @Override
 	protected void onCreate(Bundle savedInstanceState) {